-The Veggie and Flaxseed tortilla chips are made with flaxseeds, carrot powder, tomato powder, red beet powder, and organic spinach powder, contributing to the 3 grams of fiber per serving.
+The Veggie and Flaxseed tortilla chips are made with simple ingredients including flaxseeds, carrot powder, tomato powder, red beet powder, and organic spinach powder, contributing to the 3 grams of fiber per serving.
 The other brands have around 1 gram of fiber, in comparison.

 Aldi’s Park Street Deli brand carries sweet + savory hummus options in a variety of flavors.

-Since hummus is made from chickpeas, it provides a good source of fiber and plant-based protein to keep you fueled, unlike most dips which are primarily fat with no fiber or protein.
+Since hummus is made from chickpeas, it provides a good source of fiber and plant-based protein to keep you fueled, unlike most dips which have virtually little to no fiber or protein.